tomasmnd/gcalendar-cli/README.md

 # Usage

-`event`             Retrieves your nearest upcoming event.
-`events`            Lists your next 10 upcoming events.
-`week`              Shows all events for the upcoming week.
-`create`            Allows you to create a new event.
-`delete`            Deletes an event based on index.
-`update`            Updates an existing event based on index.
-`exit`              Exits the CLI.

-The event will be created in your Google Calendar with the specified details.

-##Create
+event             Retrieves your nearest upcoming event. events            Lists your next 10 upcoming events. week              Shows all events for the upcoming week. create            Allows you to create a new event. delete            Deletes an event based on index. update            Updates an existing event based on index. exit              Exits the CLI.

 ## Create

 Running the command `create` will prompt you to enter the following attributes to create a new event: